A STEPS PROJECT

 Kanate’hson, Elder Renee Thomas-Hill was born into the Haudenosaunee Confederacy of the Grand River Territory.
 She honours her lineage, Mother – Cayuga Bear and that of her Father – Mohawk Turtle.
 As a Haudenosaunee woman, her role in life is a Carrier of our Heritage.

-Lindsey Lickers, Mushkiiki Nibi Kwe (Medicine Water Woman) is Turtle Clan originally from Six Nations of the Grand River, with matriarchal ties to the Mississauga’s of Credit First Nation.
-She has been a practicing artist specializing in painting, beading and community arts facilitation going on seventeen years.
-In 2019, Lindsey received an International Women’s Day Award (City of Toronto) recognizing her unique synthesis of public art, Indigenous women’s issues and governance.
+Lindsey Lickers, Mushkiiki Nibi (Medicine Water), is Turtle Clan originally from Six Nations of the Grand River, with matriarchal ties to the Mississauga’s of Credit First Nation.
+She has been a practicing artist specializing in painting, beading and community arts facilitation going on fifteen years.
+In 2019, Lindsey was awarded an International Women’s Day Award (City of Toronto) recognizing her unique synthesis of public art, Indigenous women’s issues and governance.

 Learn More About From Weeds We Grow